-(d) Lot Size and Density
+(d) Lot Size

-- (i) Unless specified below, any subdivision within a Greenfield Residential Area must have an average lot size of 500m2 550m2. - (ii) In the Aokautere Greenfield Residential Area the average lot size of lots available for residential purposes must be at least 600m2 and any lots over 1000m2 shall be assumed to have an area of 600m2 for the purposes of calculating the average lot area. - (iii) iii No single lot shall be less than 350m2., except in the Aokautere Greenfield Residential Area where (iv) (iii) applies to residential development in the areas identified on the Aokautere Structure Plan or in the case of multi-unit development in Area H as shown on Map 10.6.3.3(h) where R10.6.3.3 applies. - (iv) lii In the Aokautere Greenfield Residential Area, no single lot shall be: - Less than 400m2 of contiguous developable land within where the Suburban Low Density Areas shown on the Aokautere Structure Plan (Map 7A.4B) apply, with the average area of lots available for residential purposes being at least
+- (i) Unless otherwise specified below, any subdivision within a Greenfield Residential Area must have an average lot size of 500m 550m. - (ii) No single lot shall be less than 350m except in the Aokautere Residential Area where (iii) applies to residential development in the areas identified on the Aokautere Structure Plan or in the case of multi-unit development in Area H as shown on Map 10.6.3.3(i) where R10.6.3.3 applies. - (iii) In the Aokautere Residential Area, no single lot shall be: - Less than 400m2 of contiguous developable land within the Suburban Density Areas shown on the Aokautere Structure Plan, with the average area of lots available for residential purposes being at least 600m2.

-600m2.
 In calculating the average lot area, no lots over 1000m2 shall be included.

-- Less than 150m2 within where the Medium Density Village Areas or Medium Density Clusters shown on the Aokautere Structure Plan (Map 7A.4B) apply with the average minimum number of dwellings being 25 per hectare. - (v) He No single lot shall exceed 1000m2 (excluding balance lots), except in the Medium Density Village Area shown on the Aokautere Structure Plan (Map 7A.4B), where no maximum lot size applies. - (vi) Any subdivision in the Mātangi Residential Area must have an average lot size of 400m2 to 500m2, other than subdivision in the identified multi-unit housing area (Map7A.3) where the developed density shall be lots of no more than 400m2, with the average lot size being no more than 300m2. - (vii) \forall In calculating the lot sizes in (i) to (v)(iv) above, the following exceptions apply: - no balance lot, public open space lot, neighbourhood centre, or road parcel shall be included; and - the lot sizes shall be exclusive of the acoustic setbacks required by the provisions of R10.6.1.5(e)(i) and (ii); and - in the Mātangi Residential Area, the maximum size specified in (iv) does not apply to neighbourhood centre lots and lots to be developed for multi-unit housing development. - (viii) Within the Medium Density Village Area shown on the Aokautere Structure Plan (Map 7A.4B), the average minimum number of dwellings shall be 25 per hectare net.
+- Less than 150m2 within the Medium Density Areas shown on the Aokautere Structure Plan, with the average minimum number of dwellings being 25 per hectare. - (iv) No single lot shall exceed 1000m (excluding balance lots). - (v) Any subdivision in the Mātangi Residential Area must have an average lot size of 400m to 500m, other than subdivision in the identified multi-unit housing area (Map7A.3) where the developed density shall be lots of no more than 400m, with the average lot size being no more than 300m. - (vi) In calculating the lot sizes in (i) to (iv) above, the following exceptions apply: - no balance lot, public open space lot, neighbourhood centre, or road parcel shall be included; and - the lot sizes shall be exclusive of the acoustic setbacks required by the provisions of R10.6.1.5(e)(i) and (ii); and - in the Mātangi Residential Area, the maximum size specified in (iv) does not apply to neighbourhood centre lots and lots to be developed for multi-unit housing development.